 There are many reasons why people stop paying their property taxes, including a concern that their home is worth little to nothing.
-Then the property gets abandoned and deteriorates into an eyesore for the neighborhood.
-Now, because this distressed property has been sitting there collecting daily fines from the city, the tax deed owner becomes liable for thousands of dollars in liens that are going to drain their profit.
-A client of ours recently discovered that one of his properties we were working on had accrued over $200,000 in Code enforcement liens that had been adding up by hundreds of dollars per day!
-What does the new tax deed owner do in a situation like this?
+Sometimes this can be due to the amount of liens already attached to the property.
+If the property is abandoned and deteriorates into an eyesore for the neighborhood, this distressed property sits and collects daily fines from the city.
+Once it goes to auction, the new tax deed owner would potentially become liable for thousands of dollars in liens that are going to drain their profit.
+A client of ours recently discovered that one of his properties we were working on had accrued over $200,000 in code enforcement liens that had been adding up by hundreds of dollars per day!